 Stock screeners are invaluable because traders can scan an entire market for stocks that have specific characteristics, so that potential trading opportunities crop up, all within seconds.
-In other words, it’ll cut your research time, leaving you more room to make potential profitable trades and other opportunities to make more money.

 Yahoo finance provides comprehensive search options for share prices and valuation ratios.
 This screener allows you to hone in on the stocks in your price range for any given industry.
-It’s the most user friendly of all the free screeners listed.

 MarketWatch provides streamlined filters that allow you to look up stocks according to price, volume, fundamentals, technicals and industry.